luk3Sky/nexellence/README.md

 # Nexcellence

-Nexcellence is a Smart Educational Institue CMS for managing student enrollments, courses and staff built with React, Node.js, and the Lightning Design System.
+Nexcellence is a Smart Educational Institute CMS for managing student enrollments, courses and staff built with React, Node.js, and the Lightning Design System.
 It is written using ECMAScript 6 on the client and on the server (leveraging the new ES6 support of Node.js 4).

 The back-end is built with **Node.js** using a **MySQL** database.